-Finns focus a lot of their attention into ecology, so details like the method of packaging matter a lot to them.
-There is a need to implement pro environmental solutions, such as RePack – reusable containers.
+Finns focus a lot of their attention on ecology, so details like the method of packaging matter a lot to them.
+There is a need to implement pro-environmental solutions, such as RePack – reusable containers.
 How does it work?
 The courier (or post) delivers a parcel to the customer, and the latter returns it as a proof of delivery.
-Varusteleka or GlobeHope are such companies who decided on implementing similar solutions.
+Varusteleka or GlobeHope are such companies that decided on implementing similar solutions.
 You should definitely follow them to win some loyalty and trust among customers in Finland.

 Finlandia – characteristics of the e-commerce market

-If you want to create a persona for your Finnish expansion, take a deeper look at statistics telling you how Finns use the Internet – what and how much they purchase and whether they are a good target for your business.
+If you want to create a persona for your Finnish expansion, take a deeper look at statistics telling you how Finns use the Internet and the search engine- what and how much they purchase and whether they are a good target for your business.
 We said that they are really engaged customers.
 Why did we say so, and what do they do on a daily basis?
 Let’s take a look at one infographic…

 How old is the average Internet user?
 To be fair, almost each age group uses the Internet.
 70% of 60+ years old Finns use the Internet on a regular basis.
 It shows how active Finnish society is.
-It’s high time to find out how they spend money, what payment methods they use, and to prepare the best SEO strategy accordingly.
+It’s high time to find out how they spend money, what payment methods they use, and to prepare the best Search Engine Optimization strategy accordingly.

-What do Finns focus their attention on while shopping on the Internet?
+What do Finns focus on while shopping on the Internet?

-It’s worth knowing what the Finnish society takes into account while shopping and choosing the right store online.
-The main role is played by the price, obviously, but following that are factors related to UX or UI: transparency of information, easy access to all of a website’s features or an advanced search engine.
+Finnish society takes into account while shopping and choosing the right store online.
+The main role is played by the price, obviously, but following that are factors related to UX or UI: transparency of information, easy access to all of a website’s features, or an advanced search engine.
 If you are thinking of entering the Finnish market, you can’t just disobey all of the aforementioned aspects.
-Even though the market is very open and Finns willingly buy foreign products, you have to suit their needs and requirements: especially to stand out from British and German competition, whose services and products are the most used by Finns.
+Even though the market is very open and Finns willingly buys foreign products, you have to suit their needs and requirements: especially to stand out from British and German competition, whose services and products are the most used by Finns.